Measured Survey for Cultural Heritage Summer School, 03-07 September 2018

 Outline of sessions

-We are currently finalising the full timetable for this year's Summer School, in the meantime last year's lessons plan from 2016 and the sessions outline below will give you a taster of what to expect.
+Sample lessons plans and the sessions outline below will give you a taster of what to expect.

 Session 1: GNSS Survey